John P. Wheeler III: Vietnam Veterans Memorial

 From 1979 to 1989, Wheeler was chairman of Vietnam Veterans Memorial Fund which built the Vietnam Veterans Memorial, opening in 1982.
-Working with Jan Scruggs and Robert W. Doubek, he supported the controversial Maya Lin design, which was opposed by Ross Perot and Jim Webb, who both tried to oust him as chairman of the memorial.
+Working with Jan Scruggs, Robert W. Doubek and Sandie Fauriol, he supported the controversial Maya Lin design, which was opposed by Ross Perot and Jim Webb, who both tried to oust him as chairman of the memorial.
 Wheeler worked to address their issues by adding The Three Soldiers sculpture by Frederick Hart to the memorial.

 In 1983, Carlton Sherwood ran a four-part series on WDVM-TV (now WUSA) "Vietnam Memorial: A Broken Promise?" which focused on Wheeler's handling of the Memorial Fund, claiming that most of the $9 million raised for the memorial was improperly accounted for.
 Sherwood cast aspersions on Wheeler's career, questioning his decision not to go directly to Vietnam out of West Point and noting he had been disciplined shortly after arriving there in 1969 for "misappropriation" of government property.
 A General Accounting Office audit spurred by the television report cleared Wheeler.
 WDVM officials made an on-air apology and donated $50,000 to the memorial.

 In 1984, Wheeler published a memoir, Touched with Fire: The Future of the Vietnam Generation.
+He later founded the Project on the Vietnam Generation, an initiative based at the National Museum of American History that supported teaching and research on the Vietnam era and its social and cultural impact; its director of research was Stephen Sonnenberg.

 In the 1988 television film To Heal a Nation about the construction of the Vietnam Memorial, Wheeler was played by Marshall Colt, four years his junior and the former co-star with James Arness in the crime drama McClain's Law.
 Eric Roberts portrayed Jan Scruggs; Glynnis O'Connor, Becky Scruggs', Jan's wife.
-On November 11, 1988, Wheeler introduced President Reagan at the Memorial before the latter observed his final Veterans' Day there.

 Other service

 In 1988–1989, Wheeler worked with President George H. W. Bush to establish the Earth Conservation Corps.
 From 1997 to 2001, he was president and CEO of the Deafness Research Foundation.
-He was consultant to acting Under Secretary of Defense for Acquisition, Technology and Logistics from 2001 to 2005, special assistant to the Secretary of the Air Force from 2005 to 2008.
+He was consultant to acting Under Secretary of Defense for Acquisition, Technology, and Logistics from 2001 to 2005, special assistant to the Secretary of the Air Force from 2005 to 2008.
 From 2008 to 2009, he was special assistant to the acting assistant Secretary of the Air Force for Installations, Logistics and Energy.
 From 1983 to 1987, he was chairman and CEO of Mothers Against Drunk Driving, and from 1993 until his death, he was the founding CEO of the Vietnam Children's Fund.